thvasilo/thvasilo.github.io/_posts/2015-11-23-ICDM-2015-Highlights.md

 of other venues before, so (some of) the [slides are available](http://www.stat.harvard.edu/NRC2014/MichaelJordan.pdf).
 His keynote revolved around some of what he identified as central demands for learning and inference and the tradeoffs between them; namely error bounds ("inferential quality"), scaling/runtime/communication, and privacy.
-He identified the problem of lack of an interface between statistical theory and computational theory which currently have an "oil/water" relationship, where in one more data points are great as they reduce uncertainty, and can be a cause of problems in the other as we usually measure complexity in the order of data points.
+He identified the problem of the lack of an interface between statistical theory and computational theory which currently have an "oil/water" relationship.
+In statistics, more data points are great as they reduce uncertainty, but can be a cause of problems in terms of computation as we usually measure complexity in the order of data points.
 The approach suggested is to to "treat computation, communication, and privacy as constraints on statistical risk".

-In terms of privacy he mentioned how our inference problem basically has 3 components, the population P, which we try to approximate with our sample S, which we then modify according to our privacy concerns to get our final dataset Q, which we can query.
+In terms of privacy he mentioned how our inference problem basically has 3 components: the population P, which we try to approximate with our sample S, which we then modify according to our privacy concerns to get our final dataset Q, which we can query.
 In dealing with privacy issues he mentioned [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) as a good way to quantify the privacy loss for a query.
-This should allow us, given a some privacy concerns, to estimate the amount of data we need to achieve the same level of risk in our queries.
+This should allow us, given some privacy concerns, to estimate the amount of data we need to achieve the same level of risk in our queries.

-For the tradeoff between inferential quality and communication, a common tradeoff in distributed learning settings, he proposed the use of a channel with certain communication constraints, as a way to impose bitrate constraints.
+For the tradeoff between inferential quality and communication, common in distributed learning settings, he proposed the use of a channel with certain communication constraints, as a way to impose bitrate constraints.
 The proposed solution involves minimax risk with B-bounded communication, which allows for optimal estimation under a communication constraint (see